torbs/eik-lib.github.io/docs/overview.md

 ## How it all works together

-In Eik we use Import Maps and aliasing of assets to align the version of libraries accross multiple applications on a site while maintaining the posibillity to develop and deploy each application to production separately.
+In Eik, we use Import Maps and aliasing of assets to align the versions of libraries across multiple applications on a site while maintaining the possibility to develop and deploy each application to production separately.

 Lets go through this with our challenge outlined in the above introduction: